 - To build relationships with non-profit organizations and the outside community.

 - To uphold the principles of community involvement and thoughtful action.

 - To learn how to effectively engage with the complex global society.

-Over Spring break each year, 8th Grade students have the opportunity to travel to either Washington D.C. or Boston (alternating years).
+- Washington, DC/Boston Trip: Each year, Grade 8 students have the opportunity to travel to either Washington, DC, or Boston, MA.
 Students have the opportunity to visit historic landmarks that tie closely to their classroom curriculum.
 The kids enjoy being together outside of the school's setting, as they gain independence, develop deeper relationships, and explore the nation's monuments.

 Middle School students are invited to participate in the following leadership opportunities and co-curricular programs: